lanxdrey19/Juicy_Peach_Apricot/README.md

 * Avalon (The Game)

-* K-pop bias group role Assignment
+* K-pop bias group role assignment

 * Fetching the hottest posts from the K-pop subreddit page